-The Program Narrative includes:
+Program Narrative Guidelines:

 - a.
-Title Page - b.
-Project Abstract (not counted against the 30-page program narrative limit and not to exceed 600 words). - c.
-Table of Contents and Figures (not counted against the 30-page program narrative limit). - d.
+Title Page (not counted against the 30-page program narrative limit).
+The title page should include the title of the project, submission date, funding opportunity number, and the applicant's name and complete contact information (i.e., name, address, telephone number, and e-mail address). - b.
+Project Abstract (not counted against the 30-page program narrative limit).
+The 400 to 600-word abstract should state the problem under investigation (including research goals and objectives) and the anticipated relevance of the project to criminal justice public policy, practice, or theory.
+It should describe the proposed method and/or research design, including data to be used in addressing research questions, data collection procedures and instrumentation, access to data, and other methods or procedures of the proposed study.
+It should also describe procedures for data analysis and all expected products, including interim and final reports, instrumentation, and devices.
+If applicable, it should describe the subjects who will be involved in the proposed project, including the number of participants; participants' age, gender, and race/ethnicity; and other pertinent characteristics, such as methods used to gain access to subjects. - c.
+Resubmit Response (if applicable) (not counted against the 30-page program narrative limit).
+If an applicant is resubmitting a proposal that was presented previously to NIJ, but not funded, the applicant should indicate this.
+A statement should be provided, no more than two pages, addressing: (1) the title, submission date, and NIJ-assigned application number of the previous proposal, and (2) a brief summary of revisions to the proposal.
+This document should be inserted after the abstract. - d.
+Table of Contents and Figures (not counted against the 30-page program narrative limit). - e.
 Main body.
 The main body of the program narrative should describe the project in depth.
 The following sections should be included as part of the program narrative: - Statement of the Problem. - Project/Program Design and Implementation. - Capabilities/Competencies. - Impact/Outcomes and Evaluation. - Plan for Collecting the Data Required for This Solicitation's Performance Measures.
 Note: Submission of performance measures data is not required for the application.
 Performance measures are included as an alert that successful applicants will be required to submit specific data to NIJ as part of their reporting requirements.
-For the application, the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding. - Dissemination Strategy.
+For the application, the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding.

+• Dissemination Strategy.

-Note: Within the above six sections, the narrative should address:
+Note: Within the above sections, the narrative should address: